TRONIX LIBRARY

 It is operated as an independent research project.
 Think of it as a literary experiment with infrastructure — a thinking tool built by someone who believes speculative fiction and futures thinking is a civilizational R&D lab and wanted to make that thesis searchable.

-This is not a commercial service.
-There are no paid tiers, no premium features, no investors to answer to.
-If that changes in the future, it will be in the direction of something like a nonprofit or public-interest institution, not a startup.
+This is not a commercial service in the conventional sense.
+The library is supported by voluntary patronage — a pay-what-you-want model where people who find the project valuable can choose to support it.
+There are no paywalls, no gated features, and no investors to answer to.
+Patrons receive recognition and deeper Librarian memory as thanks, but the full experience is available to everyone who signs in.
+If the project’s structure evolves, it will be in the direction of something like a public-interest institution, not a startup.

 2. What You Can Do Here